BY LAWS OF FEDERATION OF JEWISH MEN’S CLUBS

 Article III – MEMBERSHIP

 A. Any Men’s Club, Brotherhood, or other similar group (“club”) in agreement with the mission of the FJMC may apply for membership.
+Any individual who is currently not a member of a congregation with an affiliated Club and in agreement with the mission of the FJMC may apply for membership as an “Individual Member”.

 B. Application for Membership